Move your resume to the top of the yes pile!

 Detail-oriented engineer with five years of experience in software development.
 Able to collaborate with others to implement application designs, create a better user experience and solve technical problems.
 Skilled in AutoCAD, quality control, troubleshooting and advanced knowledge of Microsoft Excel.

 A resume objective is also a short paragraph that provides an overview of your career thus far but also states your career goals.
 So if you’re writing an entry-level engineering resume or you’re changing careers, you can tell employers what you’re looking for.
-For example:
+Here’s an example of how a good objective for resume should be:

 Problem-solving college graduate with a B.A. in computer engineering seeking entry-level computer engineer role in tech company.
 Well-versed in Python, JavaScript and other programming languages, as well as secure coding and engineering metrics.
 Skilled communicator and critical thinker.